Search

 What is OCP?

-OCP or octa calcium phosphate has the chemical structure Ca8H2(PO4)65H2O.
+OCP or octa calcium phosphate, has the chemical structure Ca8H2(PO4)65H2O.
 Numerous studies confirm that OCP enhances bone regeneration due to osteoblast stimulation during the conversion of OCP into HA and thus induces new bone deposition.
 This initial step is followed by collagen formation, apatite crystal deposition, and bone mineralisation.
 (1)

 OCP and Ti-Oss Histology.